rust-lang/edition-guide/src/2018/transitioning/traits/dyn-trait.md

 # dyn Trait

-The `dyn Trait` feature is a new way of writing trait objects.
+The `dyn Trait` feature is the new syntax for using trait objects.
 In short:

 * `Box<Trait>` becomes `Box<dyn Trait>`
 * `&Trait` and `&mut Trait` become `&dyn Trait` and `&mut dyn Trait`